 Top Image: The Palme Family, circa.
 1920.
 Collection of the Berkshire County Historical Society

-Bottom Image: Upper Dam above Wahconah Falls, Dalton, 1941.
+Bottom Image: An Early Entrance to Howe Caverns.
 Collection of the Berkshire County Historical Society